rebelsky/csc321/home/index.md

 Introduction
 ------------

-Welcome to the Fall 2015 section of Grinnell College's CSC 321, *Software Design: Principles and Practices*.
+Welcome to the Spring 2016 section of Grinnell College's CSC 321, *Software Design: Principles and Practices*.
 In CSC 321, we build your skills in software development to prepare for you to do projects in CSC 322 and elsewhere.
 The current model of the course focuses on